A list of terms we often use and what they mean.

 The right to a specific benefit or award.

 An issue is a concern raised by an appellant regarding a decision made by a WCB review body.
-Examples of issues include: denial of a repeat assessment for marked life disruption, and denial of further temporary total disability (TTD) benefits.
+Examples of issues include: denial of a repeat assessment for marked life disruption and denial of further temporary total disability (TTD) benefits.

 The exclusive authority to administer and apply legislation.

 When differences in medical opinions cannot be resolved through other measures, an independent medical panel may be arranged to resolve any conflicting opinions that impact the benefits you receive.
+A medical panel consists of three specialist physicians, chosen for their expertise in dealing with the issues under review.
+The medical panel is selected by a medical panel commissioner.

-A request by a party to the original decision for the Appeals Commission to rehear any matter, order or decision made by it.
+A request made by a party to the original decision for the Appeals Commission to rehear any matter, order or decision made by it.
 See Appeal Rules, Part 5.

 A decision-making body appointed to inquire into and make decisions on specific issues of review or appeal.